drakeboley/colorql/README.md

 ```

-To retrieve a binding manually and execute without using a color sequence, you can use `getBinding(color)`
+To retrieve a binding manually for execution without using a color sequence, you can use `getBinding(color)`

 To delete bindings, use either `removeBinding(color)` or `removeParamFn(color)`